SpenceKonde/megaTinyCore/README.md

 These use a UPDI programmer, not traditional ISP like the classic ATtiny parts did.
 One can be made from a classic AVR Uno/Nano/Pro Mini - see [Making a UPDI programmer](MakeUPDIProgrammer.md).

-The Optiboot serial bootloader is now supported (as of 1.1.1) on these parts, allowing them to be programmed via a serial port.
+The Optiboot serial bootloader is now supported on these parts, allowing them to be programmed via a serial port.
 See the Optiboot section below for more information on this, and the relevant options.
 Installing the bootloader does require a UPDI programmer.
-In the near future, I will be selling pre-bootloaded boards on Tindie.
+The assembled breakout boards I sell on Tindie are available pre-bootloaded (they are bootloaded on demand

+**Arduino 1.8.13 is recommended**

 This core depends on the 7.3.0-atmel3.6.1-arduino7 version of the toolchain.
 For this core to work when installed manually, one of the following must be true:
 * Using Arduino 1.8.13, without having downgraded the Official Arduino AVR Boards package using board manager (version 1.8.13 introduces compelling UX improvements and is strongly recommended)